kenkwok0216/BlogTest/docs/MySQL/Creating-and-Modifying-a-Table.md

 # Creating and Modifying a Table

+In this section, we will explore how to create and modify a table in your MySQL database.

+## Prerequisites

-Once you have created your database, you can proceed to use it.
-In this session, it is assumed that you have created a database called `sql_tutorial`, as shown in the section titled **MySQL Database: Creation, Verification, and Deletion**.
+Before you begin, ensure you have **Database Created**.
+You should have a database called `sql_tutorial`, as demonstrated in the section titled [**MySQL Database: Creation, Verification, and Deletion**](/docs/MySQL/Creating-Database).

 ## 1. Selecting the Database

-To make `sql_tutorial` the current database for your session using the following command:
+To make `sql_tutorial` the current database for your session, use the following command:

 ```sql
 USE `sql_tutorial`;
 ```

-- **Explanation:**
+### Explanation:
-  - This command sets the `sql_tutorial` database as the active database, allowing you to perform operations within it.
+- This command sets `sql_tutorial` as the active database, allowing you to execute commands within it.

 ## 2. Defining Data Types

-When creating a table, you need to define the data types for each column.
+When creating a table, you must define the data types for each column.
 Here are some common data types in MySQL:

 | Data Type        | Description                          |
 |------------------|--------------------------------------|